 Counsel from a Knowledgeable & Experienced Lawyer

 Retain the dedication and advocacy you deserve.
-Request your
+Request your free consultation today.

 Most Common Types of Premises Liability Accidents

 Premises liability accidents can occur nearly anywhere - at the grocery store, shopping mall, retail store, or even a public park.
 Such incidents often occur due to the negligence of property owners or property owners who fail to maintain the premises or warn others of possible dangers on the property.

 - Elevator / Escalator Injuries

 California premises liability law largely resolves around a concept known as "duty of care."
 Duty of care is the responsibility of safety a property owner has for visitors of the property.
 This varies depending on the circumstances of the incident.
 For instance, a store owner may owe duty of care to a customer during regular business hours, but not to a trespasser who has broken into the premises after hours.

 In a premises liability, an injury victim must prove:

 - The property owner owed them duty of care.

 - There was a breach of that duty of care by the owner.

 - That the breach directly lead to the injury.